-Using IGI results to find a batch number
+Using IGI results to find

 I started my search for an immigrant ancestor, James Pennington, by searching for matches born in the right time period.
 Then I used the most promising matching record to do a batch number search for other likely relatives born in the same town.